Leeds Rhinos Women

 Leeds Rhinos Women are a rugby league team based in Leeds, West Yorkshire, England.
 The team is part of the Leeds Rhinos club and plays in the Women's Super League.

-They are the current (2022) RFL Women's Super League champions and from 2023 they will become the first semi-professional women's rugby league team in the UK.
+They were the RFL Women's Super League champions in 2019 and 2022, and from 2023 they became the first semi-professional women's rugby league team in the UK.

 History

 The team was formed in September 2017 with the aid of the Leeds Rhinos Foundation.
 In December 2017 Rhino's forward, Adam Cuthbertson was appointed coach and Lois Forsell was named as captain in March 2018.